microsoft/fsi-experiences/README.md

 >        * [**Package project**][PackageProject]

 The package project combines all the other projects, such as solution, plugin, and PCF, into one package for shipping to the client and in the local deployment for testing.
 To set up your package project, follow these steps:
-1. Go to Visual Studio and add a new `CRM package` project under the already created module.
-Use the `Microsoft Dynamics CRM SDK Templates` to get this package type.
+1. Go to Visual Studio and add a new project under the already created module.
+Use the `power platform package deployment project` to get this package type.
 Naming convention is `<module>.Package`.
 Remember to make sure the project is created under the module directory.
-If you don't have the CRM package project, you can copy from the sample project.
+If you don't have the Power Platform package project, you can copy from `<projectDirectory>/templates/SampleProject.package`.
-2. Copy the contents of the `importConfig.xml` file content from `<projectDirectory>/templates` and update `importConfig.xml` of the newly created package file (`\Modules\<module>\<module>.Package\PkgFolder\ImportConfig.xml`).
+2. Copy the contents of the `importConfig.xml` file content from `<projectDirectory>/templates/SampleProject.package` and update `importConfig.xml` of the newly created package file (`\Modules\<module>\<module>.Package\PkgFolder\ImportConfig.xml`).
 Update the `configsolutionfile` attributes accordingly.
 3. Rename `pkgFolder` to `<module>`.
 4. In `PackageTemplate.cs`, override the return value of `GetImportPackageDataFolderName` with `<module>`.
 5. Copy the contents of the `BaseSolution.Package.csproj` file from `<projectDirectory>/templates` to `<module>.Package\<module>.Package.csproj`.